HelpMe-Pls/Life-Engineering/Frontend/CSS/Flow layout.md

 - There are two main element types in Flow layout:
 	-   **Block elements:** things like headings, paragraphs, footers, asides.
 The chunks of content that make up a page.
-	-   **Inline elements:** things like links, or a string of bold text.
+	-   **Inline elements:** things like links, or a string of text.
 Generally, inline elements are meant to highlight bits of text, or elements within a block container.

 - Each HTML tag has a default type.
 For example `<div>` and `<header>` are [block elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements#elements), `<span>` and `<a>` are [inline elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements#list_of_inline_elements).
 - In the flow layout, the `display` properties takes several values: `block` for vertical layout and `inline` for horizontal: